hris69/Selfy/README.md

 # Issues, Questions and Bugs

-- For issues and questions feel free to open a label issue
+- For issues and questions feel free to open a [https://github.com/hris69/Selfy/discussions](discussion)
 - For bugs also open a label issue, please describe the bug and I will try my best to fix it.